slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'It’s hard to cheat an honest man.' -- Kevin Kelly*

-> *'I'm not upset that you lied to me.
-I'm upset that from now on I can't believe on you.' -- Nietzsche*
+> *'I’m not upset that you lied to me.
+I'm upset that from now on I can’t believe on you.' -- Nietzsche*

-> *'The evil that men do lives after them; The good is often interred with their bones.' -- Julius Caesar; Act 3, Scene II*

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
-The lie is going to burn you.' -- hostage negotiator*
+The lie is going to burn you.' -- Hostage negotiator*

+> *'The evil that men do lives after them; The good is often interred with their bones.' -- Julius Caesar; Act 3, Scene II*

 > *'A lie can travel half way around the world while the truth is putting on its shoes.' -- Mark Twain*

 And don't attribute to malice what you can attribute to incompetence or busyness.
 So never be mean to anybody that can hurt you by doing nothing.

+> *'Any sufficiently advanced negligence is indistinguishable from malice.' -- Deb Chachra*

 ### On lies